Israeli soldiers, and their mothers, increasingly reject calls to return to Gaza

 Many opponents, including former senior security officials, fear that the latest offensive will achieve little and put the hostages at risk.
 Israel also faces heavy international criticism over the humanitarian catastrophe unleashed by the war and its blockade.

-One group calling on soldiers to refuse to serve is comprised of mothers who fear their sons will die in vain.
+One group calling on Israel's leaders to stop sending their children into war is comprised of mothers who fear their sons will die in vain.

 “I couldn’t stop thinking of how to break his leg, break his arm, wound him in some way that he won’t be able to go back,” Noorit Felsenthal-Berger said as she wiped tears from her cheeks, terrified her youngest son will be forced to return.